Brad Pitt Emerges From Secret Hideaway To Visit With Kids And Resume Dating

 While some reports indicate that Brad Pitt rarely makes his way out and away from his art studio or his home, AOL reports that the World War Z actor is quickly returning to the social world.
 In fact, Pitt has actually been “dating a bit,” but, much like his long relationship with Angelina, the celebrity has been trying to keep the gossip to a minimum.
 Brad prefers to date more discreetly, which may please those women in his life who may not be quite prepared to have a burst of camera flashes with their evening meals.

 Brad Pitt is keeping his social life private, but others are speaking out about the actor’s return to the dating scene.
-Kate Hudson, Juliette Lewis, and Christina Applegate are among the former flames reaching out to the World War Z star.
+Kate Hudson, Juliette Lewis, and Christina Applegate are among the former flames reportedly reaching out to the World War Z star.
 The compassion from his exes may be appreciated, but they aren’t the only ones trying to lift Pitt’s spirits.

 According to AOL, Brad was recently spotted enjoying a meal with The Lost City of Z star Sienna Miller and sources attending the same restaurant reported seeing Pitt turning on the charm for Miller.
 Upon receiving requests for comment on the dinner, Sienna reported that she and Brad simply enjoy a good friendship.
 The actress made it clear that there is no romance being kindled between Brad Pitt and herself.